 “NGINX is core to what Cloudflare does.
 It is part of the foundational pieces of software we use.
-There’s a very small list of things that are essential to what we do, and NGINX is one of them,” said Graham-Cumming
+There’s a very small list of things that are essential to what we do, and NGINX is one of them,” says Graham‑Cumming.

-He went on: “We chose NGINX primarily for the performance.
-That means there are multiple different Websites running through the same hardware, so we need high performance.
-We use NGINX for all of the Web serving that we do.
-We use it as a reverse proxy on thousands of machines around the world, said Graham-Cumming.
+He continues: “We chose NGINX primarily for the performance.
+That means there are multiple different websites running through the same hardware, so we need high performance.
+We use NGINX for all of the web serving that we do.
+We use it as a reverse proxy on thousands of machines around the world.”

-“We’re running 4 million Websites globally, and some of those are very major.
-We’re taking the traffic load for all of those through NGINX, and in fact, in our machines we run 3 different instances of NGINX.
-We use one for caching, one for SSL, and one for normal HTTP,” he said.
+“We’re running 4 million websites globally, and some of those are very major.
+We’re taking the traffic load for all of those through NGINX, and in fact, in our machines we run three different instances of NGINX.
+We use one for caching, one for SSL, and one for normal HTTP,” Graham-Cumming explains.

-Despite intense performance and hardware optimization demands, Graham-Cumming said that three instances of NGINX on the same machine are still able to handle the high demands of their customers’ traffic.
+Despite intense performance and hardware optimization demands, Graham-Cumming notes that three instances of NGINX on the same machine are still able to handle the high demands of their customers’ traffic.